 If you need a free copy of the book or would like to buy a book for a woman, you can email on befreeuk (at) gmail (dot) com or direct message me on Twitter @God_loves_women.

 If you’re inspired by Natalie’s Twitter group and would like to promote the book, set up a #SheRises7 book club, or get more information, please contact us at email@example.com

 I saw this sentence the other day (seeing it everywhere now!) and it captures our vision for women wherever they are located…

 Rev Cham Kaur-Mann has nearly 20 years leadership experience, in the church, charity and voluntary sectors and is a mentor and coach to leaders.
 She is the first (and currently only) Asian woman minister within the Baptist Union of Great Britain.

-Cham is Co-Director of Next Leadership and also works with the Cinnamon Network as the Trainers’ Team Manager, delivering leadership training across the UK.
+Cham is Co-Director of Next Leadership and has also worked with the Cinnamon Network as the Trainers’ Team Manager, delivering leadership training across the UK.

 She is a motivational speaker with a unique and compelling ability to ‘story a story’.
 Cham mentors, coaches and supports leaders from a variety of sectors.
 She is author of ‘Images of Jesus’ and ‘Are there traditional “women’s ministries”?’